HammyPig/blog/source/posts/chasing-summers.md

 ## Monthly temperature of different cities

 Let's first start with temperature.
-I found online that the ideal temperature for humans to live in is between 20°C and 25°C, otherwise known by its fancy term: the 'thermalneutral' zone.[^ideal-temperature]
+I found online that the ideal temperature for humans to live in is between 20°C and 25°C, otherwise known by its fancy term: the 'thermalneutral' zone.[^ideal-temperature] Because of my summer bias, I opted to extend this 'optimal' range all the way to 30°C.

 [^ideal-temperature]: http://www.atmo.arizona.edu/students/courselinks/fall12/atmo336/lectures/sec1/comfort.html

-Because of my summer bias, however, I opted to extend this 'optimal' range all the way to 30°C.

 Below I then graphed out the monthly temperatures of our candidate cities, with our warm 20°C to 30°C goldilocks zone highlighted in green.